London Film School – a place to experiment, find your voice and connect with the industry.

 For over 60 years London Film School (LFS) has been the place for emerging creative talent to hone their craft, find their voice and engage directly with the vibrant UK screen industries.
-With a student cohort from every corner of the globe, LFS has always been a cultural hub where fresh voices, experiences and perspectives rub shoulders with tradition and history.
+With students from every corner of the globe, LFS has always been a cultural hub where fresh voices, experiences and perspectives rub shoulders with tradition and history.

 The story of the film has played out here at Shelton Street – the pull of celluloid, alongside the push of the new and the emergence of a digital world.
 Here, we take both seriously to celebrate a tradition of innovation.

 LFS is dedicated to film, providing a hothouse environment for intense creative work.
 Our MA programmes in Filmmaking and Screenwriting are recognised by Screenskills as the industry standard and at a level of professionalism that has delivered us the status of a Film Academy.
 The film industries of almost every country in the world are liberally sprinkled with graduates of the School.
 A small selection of many notable alumni includes: Mike Leigh OBE, Michael Mann, Ann Hui, Duncan Jones, Tak Fujimoto, Danny Huston.
 A longer list can be read here: https://lfs.org.uk/films-filmmakers/associates-london-film-school-alfsWith our MA Filmmaking there is no pre-specialisation, rather we believe that in order to find your filmmaking voice, you need to understand filmmaking as a whole.
 That is, you will experience and be provided with, a full education in all the craft areas.
 The experience we offer here is built around the notion that filmmaking is a collaborative process, not a product of any one individual.
 Our students engage across all disciplines, with their fellow students and staff.